teddybear082/Godot_XR_Networking-Plus-Game/README.md

 **MULTI-PLAYER (Experimental, and see "Known Issues")**

-*Once you get into the "real game"* you can see a networking debug menu in front of you.
+*Once you get into the "real game"* you can see a networking debug menu in the middle of the "playground" area near the leaderboard.
 You can hide it or bring it up again by pressing the left controller Y button.

 If you have two headsets you can play local multiplayer by going to the top left drop down menu and choosing "ENet" and going to the top right menu and choosing one person "as server" and the other person as "Local Network."